gqsnt/ruche/README.md

         - **Matches**: Dive deep into match histories with advanced filtering and sorting.
         - **Champions**: View aggregated statistics for champions played.
         - **Encounters**: See which summoners you've played with or against most frequently.
         - **Live**: Access real-time game data if the summoner is currently in a game.
+A green indicator appears if the summoner is actively in a match.
         - **Encounter**: Analyze detailed stats for matches with a specific summoner.

 ### Match History